HVAC Basics: Ductless Heating and Cooling Systems

 Explore the components of a ductless system

-Single-zone vs. multi-zone ductless systems
+Single-zone mini-split vs. multi-zone mini-split systems

-Ductless systems, oftentimes referred to as mini-split HVAC, can be single-zone or multi-zone HVAC systems, depending on the number of ports on the outdoor unit.
-Single-zone systems have only one port on the outdoor unit and one corresponding indoor unit, therefore it can control the temperature in just one room or area in your home.
-Multi-zone ductless systems have multiple ports on the outdoor unit, so there can be multiple corresponding indoor units.
-That means, multi-zone ductless systems can heat and cool multiple rooms or areas throughout the home, with the temperature in each room being controlled independently.
+Ductless systems can be single-zone or multi-zone systems, depending on the outdoor heat pump and the number of indoor mini-split units.
+Single-zone systems have only one port on the outdoor unit and one corresponding indoor unit.
+Therefore, it can control the temperature in just one room or area in your home.

 Professional mini-split installation: What to expect

-2. Install the indoor unit(s).
+1. Install the indoor unit(s).

-6. Complete the job.
+4. Complete the job.

 Ductless Systems FAQs